Aleksandar Aranđelović

 Aleksandar Aranđelović 18 December 1920 – 8 September 1999) was a Yugoslavian football player and coach.
-As a player, Aranđelović played professionally as a striker in Yugoslavia, Italy, France and Spain between 1938 and 1953.
+As a player, he played professionally as a striker in Yugoslavia, Italy, France and Spain between 1938 and 1953.
 As a coach, Aranđelović was active in Canada and Australia.

-Career

 Playing career

 Born in Crna Trava, Aranđelović joined the youth team of Jedinstvo Beograd in 1932, making his senior debut in 1938.
 He also played in Yugoslavia for Prva Armija, Metalac Beograd, Student Beograd and Red Star Belgrade, in Italy for AC Milan, Padova, AS Roma and Novara, in France for Racing Paris and in Spain for Atlético Madrid.

 With Padova he was part of the team that won the 1947–48 Serie B Girone B, earning promotion to Serie A. He played in the Serie A with Padova, AS Roma and Novara until 1951, making a total of 46 Serie A appearances, scoring 20 goals.